Weapons of the Gods (comics): Prelude

+Main plot

 The story is told 18 years after the prelude is narrated through several concurrent developments which occasionally intersects.

 One thread began with two separate threads, one focusing on Dongfang Xiong's reclaiming her legacy, being Dongfang Yinian's firstborn, from her half-brother.
 Having gathered the survivors of Nangong clan from the cataclysm 18 years before, she returned with vengeance, with her grown-up son, Dongfang Tiexin, to her childhood home where she suffered ignominy for being born a girl.

 The other thread focussed on Wentian, having grown up in the Beiming clan with his sister, Wenchai.
 The Beiming clan was exploring the prospects of a marriage alliance with the Xicheng clan, and Xicheng Hao's son, Xicheng Xiushu (Great Oak) arrived as an emissary.

 The Hell Clan took advantage of the two convergences of the greatest sects of the realms to send their most powerful minions to destroy the four clans, or at least cripple them.
 The master diviner, Zhuo Bufan, had predicted the re-emergence of Heaven's Crystal, and the Hell Clan was intent to wiping out its closest rivals.

 As the story developed, more and more divine weapons and instruments were revealed, each having unique powers.
 There were ten most powerful artefacts created not by mortal hands: